 In today’s society, social media can either be a curse or a blessing.
 Bad news goes viral but good news gets snuffed out.
 I have made it my mission to start working on sharing my favorite places because I want them to stay in business, for purely selfish reasons!

-Lets talk about a couple of ways you can help your favorite sales with a simple “shout out” on social media.
+Lets talk about a couple of ways you can help your favorite consignment sales in Nashville with a simple “shout out” on social media.
 It takes you literally 5 seconds, but is an easy way to help get the word out about your favorite sale or business.

 The Check In.